coderholic/pyradio/README.md

 Setting transparency on, will actually force **PyRadio** to not use its own background color, effectively making it to display whatever is on the terminal (color/picture/transparency).
 The visual result depends on terminal settings and whether a compositor is running.

 When the *Theme selection window* is visible, a "**[T]**" string displayed  at  its  bottom right corner will indicate that transparency is *on*.

+## Session Locking

+**PyRadio** uses session locking, which actually means that only the first instance executed within a given session will be able to write to the configuration file.

+Subsequent instances will be "*locked*".
+This means that the user can still play stations, load and edit playlists, load and test themes, but any changes will **not** be recorded in the configuration file.

+### Seeeion unlocking

+If for any reason **PyRadio** always starts in *locked mode*, one can **unclock** the session, using the "*--unlock*" command line paremater.

+## Update notification

+**PyRadio** will periodically (once every 10 days) check whether a new version has been released.

+If so, a notification message will be displayed, informing the user about it.

 ## Debug mode